Technologicat/mcpyrate/README.md

 ### Differences to `macropy`

-In `mcpyrate`, any exception that occurs while expanding a macro is reported immediately, at macro expansion time.
+In `mcpyrate`, `AssertionError` is not treated specially; all exceptions get the same treatment.

-In `mcpyrate`, **any type of** exception raised at macro-expansion time will be reported and chained into a macro-expansion error.
+In `mcpyrate`, all macro-expansion errors are reported immediately.

 ## Examples